How to Keep Competition at Bay

 - How has the turnover in your ______________________ department affected the workload of the remaining staff?

 - What effect has the increase in overtime had on your employees (or on employee productivity)?

 - What has been the impact of delaying your new product announcement?

 - What have you done to address the bottleneck in the ____________________ department?

 - Have these staffing problems caused you to lose any clients?

-- What have you done to insure you have back-up staff in operating your new system?
+- What have you done to ensure you have back-up staff in operating your new system?